AI Phone Assistant for ADHD

 How Mio works

-You text Mio the moment you think of it — no planning required.
-"Call my doctor at 555-0167 and schedule a checkup."
-That's it.
-The thought becomes action in 10 seconds, before your brain has a chance to defer it.
+You type it the moment you think of it, no planning required: "Call my doctor at 555-0167 about scheduling a checkup."
+The thought becomes action in ten seconds, before your brain has a chance to defer it.

 Real use cases